Bringing printing as a service to the home

 One of the specific goals of the partnership between HP and Sinctronics was the development of a closed loop process for plastics recovered from HP end-of-use products.
 After a lot of research and interaction between engineering and technical teams of both companies, the initiative achieved a breakthrough.
 The R&D process led to the development of recycled white plastic, to be used in electronics products, which satisfied the high-quality criteria and cosmetic appearance required by HP.
 The process to obtain the white plastic is very rigorous, as any contamination in the final recycled plastic will change the purity of the white colour required.
 The recycled white plastic used is made of at least 94% recycled plastic and up to 6% pigments and additives, to achieve the purity of 96% required by HP.

-The average level of recycled material in HP Brazil’s products currently sits at 8% , and the aim for 2017 is to increase this to 20% as part of the company’s circular economy strategy.
+The average level of recycled material in HP Brazil printing products, by plastic weight, is currently 30% and our goal for 2023 is to increase this to 45%, as part of the company's circular economy strategy.
 However, this will require an increase in the collection rates of end-of-use products or even the use of post-consumer plastics from other sectors.
 As well as reducing waste and creating added value, the strategy can also lead to environmental benefits such as a reduction in GHG emissions.

 Through the program, 97% of materials collected by Sinctronics is now recovered to be directly returned into the supply chain.
 A proportion goes back into HP products while the remainder, for example materials such as metals, join other local supply chains.
 For HP, this outcome not only helps accomplish its circular economy goals but also bring costs reduction and less volatility across the supply chain.
 For Sinctronics, the project created an expertise in reverse logistics integrated into industrial strategy that can enable a decrease of its client costs up to 30% and in collection time for end-of-life products by 50%.